 Child support disputes can be extremely contentious and emotional.
-At Lokken & Associates, P.C., we guide both custodial and noncustodial parents through the complex child support process and work to get them a favorable result.
+At Lokken & Putnam, P.C., we guide both custodial and noncustodial parents through the complex child support process and work to get them a favorable result.

 In Utah, a calculator generally determines the total child support payment.
 Our Salt Lake City child support attorneys may be able to show why a child's unique circumstances require a modified payment.
-Whether you are unmarried or you are negotiating child support during divorce, Lokken & Associates, P.C. is ready to help.
+Whether you are unmarried or you are negotiating child support during divorce, Lokken & Putnam, P.C. is ready to help.
 We represent both mothers and fathers in child support disputes across in Cottonwood Heights and throughout Utah.

 Contact us online or give us a call at (801) 829-9783 to request a consultation with our team.

 Noncustodial parents pay child support to the custodial parent to cover the cost of taking care of a child.
 The Utah child support calculator takes into account both parents' income to determine the recommended child support payment.

 - Shelter, food, and other basic necessities for the child

 Parents cannot waive child support payments.
 These payments follow the child.
 If there is a change in primary custody, the payments will go to that parent.
 In addition to child support payments, parents are also required to share work-related child-care expenses, as well as medical expenses.